Play Today To Compete For The $1M To 1st Place Prize!

 The only problem?
 Mahomes creates so much offense on his own that there isn’t always room for more than a handful of targeted receivers to join in the fun.
 Leading KC tailback Damien Williams ran for less than 50 yards against the Texans, but scored twice to rescue his Fantasy GMs.
 Travis Kelce has the QB’s go-to receiver and put up huge DFS numbers as well.
 But there were few other spoils to speak of on KC’s stat line outside of defense and the kicking game.
 Kansas City’s offense revolves around Mahomes, and if the quarterback isn’t having a good day, any DFS contestant who has drafted a WR or an RB from the Chiefs could be having a bad day too.

-The Kansas City Chiefs aren’t opposed to running the ball, but as referenced in the above section, it’s a guessing game as to which KC tailback might stand out at a given time.
-Kansas City is the only remaining NFL team in the 2020 playoffs that runs a lot of option plays, and option football is notorious for producing weird stat lines and rushing numbers that have much more to do with a defense’s alignment than the relative talents of runners in the backfield.
+The Chiefs aren’t opposed to running the ball, but as referenced in the above section, it’s a guessing game as to which KC tailback might stand out at a given time.
+Kansas City likes to run option plays, and option football is notorious for producing weird stat lines and rushing numbers that have much more to do with a defense’s alignment than the relative talents of runners in the backfield.
+Mahomes is often the club’s leading rusher at the end of a Sunday.

-Recently, KC’s most-consistent rusher has been Damien Williams, who has scored 4 times in the last 2 games.
+Recently, KC’s most-consistent RB has been Damien Williams, who helped get the Chiefs’ point-scoring blitz off an running in the playoffs.
 But consider that the 27-year old did not play when the Chiefs beat the Patriots in early December.
 DFS players are cautioned against reading too much into very recent statistics.
 The player’s season stat-line is often more indicative of value.
 With a backfield like Andy Reid’s, however, sometimes the previous handful of games is all a GM can go by when selecting a tailback – and even then it can be tricky to read the tea leaves.

-Kelce will be a hot commodity at tight end if the Chiefs reach the Super Bowl.
+TE Travis Kelce will be a hot commodity in Super Bowl DFS drafts.
 Tight ends are viewed as an X-factor that opposing defenses can’t stop even when they shut down everyone else on the field.
 But while a lot of TEs seem to flourish or not based on how a secondary is covering, Kelce produces receptions, yards, and points on a weekly basis as an integral part of the KC game plan.
 The 5-time Pro Bowler caught 11 passes for 142 yards against the Broncos in mid-December, then scored the following week to help Kansas City clobber the Chicago Bears.

 Kelce’s quiet Week 17 performance against the visiting Los Angeles Chargers comes with the caveat that KC was already prepping for the postseason.
 It’s worth noting, though, that Kelce stayed in the lineup and was targeted by Mahomes several times, as opposed to Reid simply going with another “interchangeable” tight end in cautious scenarios as so many NFL teams do.